xtuml/bridgepoint/doc-bridgepoint/notes/9717_interface_msg/9717_interface_msg_dnt.md

 ### 5. Analysis

-5.1  BridgePoint currently provides indication to the user when a changes need to be pulled into the current project to synchronize with changed model elements.
+5.1  BridgePoint currently provides indication to the user when changes need to be pulled into the current project to synchronize with changed model elements.
 The model elements are decorated with a yellow warning triangle in the Model Explorer view.
 This indication tells the user that they should run "Synchronize with library".
 5.1.1  "Synchronize with library" pulls changes into the current project.
 5.1.2  "Synchronize references" pushes changes from the current project out to other referring projects in the workspace.
-5.1.3  The original implementation of manual synchronization actions is described in 2.3.
+5.1.3  The original implementation of manual synchronization actions is described in [2.3].

 5.2  Experimentation with various operation scenarios shows that the problem happens when the modeler makes several changes to an interface and then attempts to synchronize all